Golden Jaguars to play Grenada in St George’s on October 7 - Guyana Chronicle

-Guyana’s Golden Jaguars will roar once again when they face Grenada in an International Friendly on October 7, at the Kirani James National Stadium, St George’s.
+GUYANA’S Golden Jaguars will roar once again when they face Grenada in an International Friendly on October 7, at the Kirani James National Stadium in St George’s.

-President of the Guyana Football Federation (GFF) Wayne Forde confirmed with the Chronicle Sport, that the country’s Men’s senior National Team will play their regional rival in the federation’s on-going attempt to revitalize their flagship brand.
+President of the Guyana Football Federation (GFF) Wayne Forde confirmed with the Chronicle Sport that the country’s Men’s senior National Team will play their regional rivals in the federation’s ongoing attempt to revitalise their flagship brand.

-Since their exit from the Caribbean Cup last October, the GFF had vowed to revamp the senior men’s programme, which would later see the Golden Jaguars playing a CONCACAF Gold Cup-bound Martinique team.
+Since their exit from the Caribbean Cup last October, the GFF had vowed to revamp the senior men’s programme, which later saq the Golden Jaguars play a CONCACAF Gold Cup-bound Martinique team.

-The game which was played at the Mackenzie Sports Club Ground, Linden, saw the two sides battling to an entertaining but scoreless draw.
+The game which was played at the Mackenzie Sports Club ground, Linden, saw the two sides battle to an entertaining but scoreless draw.

-The last time Guyana played Grenada, it was a bitter-sweet moment for both the Golden Jaguars supporters and players.
+The last time Guyana played Grenada was a bitter-sweet moment for both the Golden Jaguars supporters and players.

 Pernel Schultz had led Guyana to a 2-0 victory over Grenada on March 29, 2015 at the Guyana National Stadium, scoring both goals in the first half, but FIFA declared a loss by forfeit by Guyana (3-0), citing articles of the FIFA Disciplinary Code.